 Virtual Transfer Station Field Trip

 Welcome teachers to the League of 4R’s Action Heroes Virtual Transfer Station Tour!
 StopWaste has created a virtual experience paired with resources and activities for deeper student engagement.
 Whether you're interested in a self-guided virtual experience or would like a StopWaste facilitated program, we encourage students and families to take action to reduce and prevent waste at home, at school, and in their community.
-Stay updated on the releases of new tour stops by signing up for our e-news.
+Stay up-to-date on our programs by signing up for our e-news.

 Click here to learn about our in-person field trips.